Finding Aid for the Garber-Pyle Family Papers

 The name Henry Garber was well known to residents of Berwyn for the first half of the twentieth century.
 Henry Oscar Garber (1862-1943) owned Garber’s Store on Lancaster Avenue in the heart of Berwyn.
 He was often referred to as “Harry,” and his store was a community gathering place.
-He was active in many civic endeavors, and was a keen game hunter.
+He was active in various civic endeavors, and was a keen game hunter.
 He and his wife Mary Patton Garber (1863-1931) had two daughters, Sarah Elizabeth (who was called Elizabeth or “Lib”) and Edna.
 Sarah ran the store for about five years after her father died.
-Thus, the store was in family ownership for about sixty years.
+Thus, the store was family-owned for about sixty years.

 Contents of the Collection:

 TEHS Photograph Book 34 contains over 50 loose photographs of Henry O. Garber, his wife Mary Patton Garber, and their daughter Sarah Elizabeth, her husband Abram Pyle, and their son Henry “Zeke” Pyle.
 There are four photographs of Garber’s Store (GRB10-04).

 Book 34 also contains 24 loose photographs of Henry and Mary Garber’s eldest daughter Edna Garber (1887-1949), and her husband Raymond Dyson Burns (1893-1968).
 There is a group of small photographs which almost certainly document Raymond Burns’ U.S. Army service in 1918 and 1919, as well as about 40 unidentified photographs.
 The latter appear to be family members for the most part, given the format, dates, and style.